 If you watch the entire launch, you will notice that once the rocket reaches the top, something curious happens.
 Explain.
 Add a stop-when clause to main2 so that the simulation of the lift-off stops gracefully when the rocket is out of sight.

-In solving exercise 54 you now have a complete, working program but one that behaves a bit strangely.
+The solution of exercise 56 yields a complete, working program but one that behaves a bit strangely.
 Experienced programmers tell you that using negative numbers to represent the count-down phase is too “brittle.”
 The next chapter introduces the means to provide a good data definition for this problem.
-Before we go there, however, let us reiterate in the following section how to design programs that consume data described by itemizations.
+Before we go there, however, the next section spells out in detail how to design programs that consume data described by itemizations.

 What the preceding three sections have clarified is that the design of functions can and must exploit the organization of the data definition.
 Specifically, if a data definition singles out certain pieces of data or specifies ranges of data, then the creation of examples and the organization of the function reflects these cases and ranges.